-(The online process is also available in Spanish, and there are also evaluators who are fluent in Spanish to assist you in the process.)

-CONTINUOUS ENROLLMENT AND WITHDRAWAL POLICY: Students will be automatically reenrolled each school year until graduation or until the parent submits a written notification of withdrawal no later than May 31st.
+(The online process is also available in Spanish, and there are also evaluators who are fluent in Spanish to assist you in the process.
+El proceso online también está disponible en español con representantes hispanohablantes para ayudarle.)
+CONTINUOUS ENROLLMENT AND WITHDRAWAL POLICY: Students will be automatically re-enrolled each school year until graduation or until the parent submits a written notification of withdrawal no later than May 31st.
 Notification of withdrawal after May 31st but before the beginning of the 1st day of the new school year will require a payment of a \$1,500.00 withdrawal fee due on the date of withdrawal notification.
 If Withdrawal notification is received on the 1st day of school or after, the family will be responsible for tuition charges from the beginning of the year through the remainder of the semester which will be due and payable on the date of withdrawal.

-Student Fees and Book Rental Fees are not refundable or pro-rated and are also due on the date of withdrawal.

-Accounts must be paid in full to release transcripts.
+- Student Fees and Book Rental Fees are not refundable or pro-rated and are also due on the date of withdrawal. - Accounts must be paid in full to release transcripts.